Boxer Heart Problems: What Every Owner Needs to Know

 • Congestive Heart Failure (CHF): Often the end result of untreated or advanced heart disease, CHF occurs when the heart can no longer keep up with the body’s demands.

 It’s worth noting that some Boxers carry the genetic mutation for ARVC without ever showing serious symptoms, while others are significantly affected.
-Genetic testing is now available and can give you valuable information about your dog’s risk level.
+Genetic testing is now available and can give you valuable information about your dog’s risk level — especially if you’re considering breeding.

 Symptoms to Watch For